to be held in CE PRIMARY SCHOOL at 2.30 p.m. on

 For the best entry by Learning Tree pupils

-Holder: Oliver W
+Holder: Elsie W

 DESCRIPTIONS OF DIVISIONS IN FLOWER CLASSES OF SUMMER SHOW